river06/leetcode2/README.md

 - **merge interval**: In Java, use Collections.sort(), so that insert interval is unnecessary
 - **insert interval**: The first interval should be found by comparing ends with new interval.start

+## stair shape stack series
+- **largest rectangle in histogram**: increasing stack to find border, left and right sweep
+- **container with most water**: decreasing stack to find border, left sweep is enough

 ## 2D dynamic programming
 - **unique paths, unique paths II, minimum path sum**: maintain 2D matrix
 - **dungeon game**: 2D backwards